whitneyburton/portfolios/students/1511/chelsea-johnson/chelsea-johnson-m3.md

 ### Feedback to Group Members

 #### Feedback to David Whitacker
 I had a lot of fun working with David on the Pivot.
-His optimsim and enthusiasm made the project much more enjoyable.
+His optimism and enthusiasm made the project much more enjoyable.
 He was not daunted by implementing new concepts and produced really solid code.
 And most of all, I enjoyed our Danceadoros!
 I don't have any constructive feedback really, keep it up Damwhit!

 #### Feedback to Erinna Chen
 Erinna was a boss on our pivot project.
 She had to stamp out numerous fires started by David and myself.
-She also takes the time to explain unfamiliar concepts to group members.
+She also took the time to explain unfamiliar concepts to group members.
 At the beginning of the project, I interpreted Erinna's tone as slightly condescending when I asked for her opinion.
 However, this tone went away completely as the project progressed.
 I know she has been working on this, and it shows!
 Keep it up Erinna, you're awesome!

 #### Feedback to Heidi Hoopes
 I love my nerd sister!
 Not only is she an extremely talented developer, but she is also kind, caring, and optimistic.
-I have enjoyed being a posse leader with her and look forward to continuing the position next module.
+I have enjoyed being a posse leader with her and look forward to serving with her next module.
 When developing, she is not afraid of taking on challenges and seeks elegant solutions to her problems.
 Heidi is always thinking of others, and also takes time to volunteer for Kids Who Code and other Turing events.
 Heidi- you rock, and I am proud to call you my friend!

 ### Peer Feedback